Advanced Higher Maths Integration

 $$

-What is going to happen here is that \(I\) will appear again on the right, so we will add it to both sides and solve from there.
+What is going to happen here is that the original integral will appear again on the right, enabling solution:

 $$